Are Citrus Oils Safe in Sunlight?

 Enjoy Citrus Oils Safely

 Citrus essential oils can be bright, uplifting, and joyful when used correctly.
-By selecting the right oil type, applying it safely, and prioritizing diffusion, you can enjoy their benefits without unnecessary risk.
+By selecting the right oil type, applying it safely, and prioritising diffusion, you can enjoy their benefits without unnecessary risk.

 For more aromatherapy tips and wellness inspiration, follow us on Facebook and Instagram.
 If you have any questions about Scentreat products or promotions, feel free to contact us at support@scentreat.com.
 Our dedicated team is available 24/7 and always happy to assist you.